-Supplemental (i.e., routine) hearing services:
+Supplemental (i.e., routine) hearing:

-Services that are covered for you What you must pay when you get these services 1 routine hearing exam every year.
-In-Network \$0 copay for 1 routine hearing exam every year.
+Services that are covered for you What you must pay when you get these services In-Network 1 routine hearing exam every year. \$0 copay for 1 routine hearing exam every year.
 Prior Authorization may be required.
 Out-of-Network 40% coinsurance for 1 routine hearing exam every year.
 1 hearing aid fitting and evaluation every year.
 In-Network \$0 copay for 1 hearing aid fitting and evaluation every year.
 Prior Authorization may be required.
-Out-of-Network 40% coinsurance for 1 hearing aid fitting and evaluation every year. • 1 non-implantable hearing aid up to \$350 per ear every year.
-Limited to 2 non-implantable hearing aids every year.
-Benefit includes a 1-year standard warranty and 1 package of batteries.
-In-Network \$0 copay for 2 hearing aid(s) every year.
-Prior Authorization may be required.
+Out-of-Network 40% coinsurance for 1 hearing aid fitting and evaluation every vear.
+1 non-implantable hearing aid up to \$750 per ear every year.
+In-Network \$0 copay for 2 hearing aid(s) Limited to 2 non-implantable hearing aids every year.
+Benefit every year. includes a 3-year warranty including loss, and damage with a Prior Authorization may be 2-year supply of batteries. required.
 Any hearing aid costs that exceed the benefit maximum above are your responsibility.
 Additional hearing aids are not covered.
 Out-of-Network 40% coinsurance for 2 hearing aid(s) every year.
-For more information on your hearing vendor contact information and benefits, please call Member Services or visit us on our website at www.wellcare.com/allwellPA (1) = 1 = 1 1 = 1
+For more information on your hearing vendor, contact information and benefits, please call Member Services.
+In-Network HIV screening There is no coinsurance. copayment, or deductible for For people who ask for an HIV screening test or who are at increased members eligible for risk for HIV infection, we cover: Medicare-covered preventive One screening exam every 12 months HIV screening.
+For women who are pregnant, we cover: Out-of-Network Up to three screening exams during a pregnancy \$0 copay for members eligible for Medicare-covered preventive HIV screening.